Pages

 6. The bill is ready for a final vote when no more changes are allowed (by a vote) and there are a sufficient number of voters (say 30% of the electorate.
 In a close vote that would be 15% yea and 15% nay)

-7. Wiki voting allows minorities to register their position, even though the bill may fail passage.
+7. Wiki voting allows minorities to register their position (make their point and see the voted result), even though the bill may or may not pass.

 9. There is some history on wiki voting